Virijavidapu/Intel-Customized-AI-Kitchen/README.md

-Here's a customized README file for your Intel Unnati 2024 project:

 # Customized AI Kitchen for India

 Welcome to the **Customized AI Kitchen for India** project, developed for Intel Unnati 2024.
 This project aims to revolutionize the Indian kitchen experience by integrating artificial intelligence to create a customized and efficient cooking environment.